Overview

 hello_cb: hi again!

-Adding isolation with the Wasm sandbox backend
+Enforcing isolation with the Wasm2c sandbox

 The noop

 backend makes it easy to add security checks.
-However, it does not enforce
+However, it does not

 -